-An ETF, or exchange-traded fund, is a marketable security that tracks various underlying assets, such as an index, a commodity or bonds.
+An ETF, or exchange-traded fund, is a marketable security that tracks various underlying assets, such as an index, a commodity bonds, or a basket of assets like an index fund.
 Unlike mutual funds, an ETF trades like a common stock on a stock exchange.
 ETFs experience price changes throughout the day as they are bought and sold.
 ETFs typically have higher daily liquidity and lower fees than mutual fund shares.

 Because an ETF trades like a stock, its price is dependent on market forces (supply and demand).
 An exchange-traded fund's market price is the price at which shares in the ETF can be bought or sold on the exchanges during trading hours, while the net asset value (NAV) represents the value of each share’s portion of the fund’s underlying assets and cash at the end of the trading day.